422158/mongodbstpatlas-cloudformation-resources/cfn-resources/V1/cluster/docs/README.md

 ### Ref

-When you pass the logical ID of this resource to the intrinsic `Ref` function, Ref returns the Id.
+When you pass the logical ID of this resource to the intrinsic `Ref` function, Ref returns the ClusterCfnIdentifier.

 ### Fn::GetAtt